abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \\  \rightarrow 01 \\ \rightarrow 10 \\ \rightarrow 11\end{matrix}
 $$

-Similar to the single system, The sum of entries of the column vector that corresponds probabilistic state of the multiple system should also be equal to 1 and each entry of the vector should be a possitive real number.
-Then only we can say that this vector is a probability vector.
+Similar to a single system, The sum of entries of a column vector that corresponds probabilistic state of a multiple system should also be equal to 1 and each entry of the vector should be a possitive real number.
+Then only we can say that the vector is a probability vector.

-In the above example single systems that combined together to form a joint system have specific behaviour.
-If you see the single systems(bits) individually, then you can see that both the single systems are in same state always.
+In the above example single systems that are combined together to form a joint system have specific behaviour.
+If you look into each of the single systems(bits) individually, then you will see that the both single systems are in the same state always.
 This is an example of correlation between individual systems.
-This will not be always the case some times the systems will be independent of each other.
+This will not be the case always, some times each of the systems will be independent of each other.

 ## Independence and Correlation

-### What do we mean by the independence of single systems?
+### What do we mean by the independence among multiple systems?

-We have seen that the multiple system is just a combination of single systems.
-Two systems are said to be independent if learning the classical state of the each of the system doesn't depend on the other one.
-In other words learning the classical state of the any one of the systems doesn't give any information about the other system.
+We have seen that multiple systems are just a combination of single systems.
+Two systems are said to be independent if measuring the classical state of each of the system doesn't depend on the other one.
+In other words learning the classical state of the any one of the systems shouldn't give any information about the other system.

+> note: Suppose there are two systems.
+The correlation doesn't mean that the probability outcome of the second system depends on whether or not we are measure the first system.
+Regardless of the measurement of the first system, the second system will have same probability outcome.
+The correlation just means that measuring the first system will give us some information about the probability outcome of the second system.
+The measurement of the first system doesn't change the probability of the second system.
+If we directly measure the second system without measuring the first system, then also we will get the same probabilty outcome as before.
+We will further discuss about this in the upcoming sections.

-To understand this first we will the independence between two systems then we can easily generalise that idea for the systems with three or more single systems.
-Lets assume that the two joint systems $(X_1, X_2)$ are represented by a probabilistic column vector $|\psi\rangle$.
-Here both $X_1$ and $X_2$ are classical bit with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$.
+To understand this first we will define the independence between two systems.
+Remember that we can easily generalise this idea for the systems with three or more single systems.
+Lets assume that the joint system $(X_1, X_2)$ is represented by a probabilistic column vector $|\psi\rangle$.
+Here both $X_1$ and $X_2$ are classical bits with classical state set $\Sigma_1 = \{0,1\}$ and $\Sigma_2 = \{0,1\}$ respectively.

 Here the current probabilistic state of bits $X_1$ and $X_2$ are represented by the column vectors $|\psi_1\rangle$ and $|\psi_2\rangle$ respectively.
 We can define these vectors mathematically as follows.